Life is doubly hard for single mothers who play the role of both, the father and the mother, for their kids.

 Texas Medicaid serves primarily children from low-income families, pregnant women, people age 65+ and people with disabilities who could not otherwise afford private insurance coverage.

 As Texas is not expanding Medicaid coverage, eligibility for non-disabled adults is limited to parents with incomes below 13% of federal poverty level.
 And they’re tied with Alabama for having the most stringent eligibility guidelines in the country.

 As a result, many uninsured adults in Texas will remain without an affordable coverage option, unless they’re disabled, in which they have the option to “buy-in” to Medicaid coverage by making monthly payments.1

 Texas CHIP is designed for children whose families who earn too much money to qualify for Medicaid, yet cannot afford to buy private insurance.

 With CHIP, kids from low-income families can receive free health coverage for various medical services such as routine check-ups, dental and vision care, prescription drugs, hospital visits and lab tests.

-Healthy Texas Women is a program dedicated to offering women’s health and family planning at no cost to eligible women in Texas who meet income guidelines — no more than 200% of the federal poverty level.
+Healthy Texas Women (HTW) is a program dedicated to offering women’s health and family planning at no cost to eligible women in Texas who meet income guidelines — no more than 200% of the federal poverty level.

 Pregnant women or those enrolled in Medicaid, CHIP, or Medicare Parts A or B are not eligible for Healthy Texas Women.
 Those who are pregnant will be referred to a program such as Medicaid for Pregnant Women.

 Eligibility criteria may vary in different regions of the state but generally, families with incomes not exceeding 85% of the state median income will qualify.